Drinks in Turkey: 5 drinks that Turks love

 When you find it on the streets, however, it will be much more like a milky drink that is dusted with cinnamon.

-It is also only seen on the streets during the winter months.
+It is also only seen on the streets during the winter months, though can be purchased at some coffee shops year round.

 So if you happen to find yourself wandering through Istanbul on a winter’s day, make sure you do so with a Salep in hand.